WE are Trained and Equipped for

 You may have noticed we DO NOT offer tree topping...

 Topping is a non-standard pruning procedure where larger trees are severely cut back to a pre-determined size.
-As a Certified Arborist, we cannot support a practice that is considered an unacceptable pruning practice by the International Society of Arboriculture (ISA) and the American National Standards Institute A300.
+As an ISA Certified Arborist® (Bryan K. Weaver, PD 1428-A), we cannot support a practice that is considered an unacceptable pruning practice by the International Society of Arboriculture (ISA) and the American National Standards Institute A300.
 However, we can make your trees look more attractive, safer, and even somewhat smaller using appropriate corrective pruning in accordance with ANSI A300 standards.
 You can find more information on why topping hurts trees, published by the ISA, here.